Cash for cavity prevention: rewards boost Kids' toothbrushing?

 Summary

-This study tested whether offering small financial rewards to parents helps them brush their young children's teeth more often.
-244 families with children in Early Head Start programs took part.
-The goal was to see if this approach could prevent cavities by improving toothbrushing habits.
+This study tested whether offering small financial rewards (like a drawing for a prize) could motivate parents to brush their young children's teeth more often.
+About 244 families with kids in Early Head Start programs took part.
+The goal was to see if the reward program increased the number of times per week parents brushed their child's teeth for at least one minute.

 Disclaimer Read more